AliceO2Group/Monitoring/doc/system-implementation-new.md

 ![](images/latency.png)

 <p align="center">Figure 6.
-End-to-end latency statistics as a function of the input rate</p>
+Producers-Database latency statistics as a function of the input rate</p>

 ### Team